 Have you ever been hungry, for something besides food?
 When I was a child, I hungered for a hug, and words of approval.
 When I grew up, I hungered for a better life.
 I hungered for the King, even though I did not yet know Him.

 The King promised whoever comes to Him, the Bread from Heaven, believing in Him will never go hungry.
 He said His Father’s will is that everyone who looks to Him the Son, and believes in him shall have eternal life, and He will raise them up at the last day.
 John 6:35-40

 I hope you have enjoyed reading what I’ve learned about the King.
 I’m but one beggar showing another beggar how to find bread.
-If you hunger in your spirit, remember who was born in the House of Bread, and may you find Him this Christmas.
+If you hunger in your spirit, remember who was born in the House of Bread, and I pray you’ll seek Him out.